teeeg/recipes/chia-chocolate-pudding.md

 Vanilla bean | 1/2 | optional

 ## Method
-1. Chop and pulverize vanilla with salt and sugar in a motar and pestle
+1. Chop and pulverize vanilla with salt in a motar and pestle
 2. Combine ingredients.

 # Chia Chocolate Pudding